AnimeThemes/animethemes-api-docs/docs/animethemeentry/README.md

 ---
-title: AnimeThemeEntry
+title: Anime Theme Entry
 ---

-# AnimeThemeEntry
+# Anime Theme Entry

 ---

-An AnimeThemeEntry API resource represents a version of an AnimeTheme.
+An anime theme entry API resource represents a version of an anime theme.

-For example, the Bakemonogatari ED theme has three AnimeThemeEntries to represent three versions.
+For example, the ED theme of the Bakemonogatari anime has three anime theme entries to represent three versions.

 ### Fields